 Buyers and sellers of real estate today are often very well educated, experienced and informed.
 Many have been involved in prior real estate transactions because of job transfers or through investment properties.
 And because of the proliferation of free real estate information on the Internet, including sales history, listings, school ratings, demographics, open house schedules and even walk-ability scores, many buyers and sellers do much of their own research.
 These buyers and sellers often feel that the real estate agent or Realtor does not require an exorbitant commission to facilitate a transaction.
-Our niche is servicing this clientele.

 The National Association of Realtors commissioned a seminal report in 2015 entitled, D.A.N.G.E.R.
 Report